Trek to Everest Base Camp FAQs

 - The best seasons to trek to Everest and its base camp are autumn and spring.
 In autumn the months like September, October, November fall, and in spring the months like February, March, April, and May fall.

-What is the standard itinerary for the Everest base camp trek?
+What is the standard itinerary for the trek to Everest base camp?

-- The standard itinerary for the Everest base camp trek is 14 days itinerary.
+- The standard itinerary for the trek to Everest base camp lasts for 14 days.
 It is the extended form of 12 days itinerary including arrival in Kathmandu and departure from Kathmandu.
 The itinerary goes as follows:

 - Day 01: Arrival in Kathmandu (1,400m)